jerickjoe111/launch-school/JS210/course_topics.md

 ## Querying and Setting Properties

-To obtain the value of a property, use the `.` or the square brackets `[]` operators.
+We can use the `.` or the square brackets `[]` operators to access object properties.
 The left hand side should be an expression whose value is an object.
 If using the dot operator, the right hand side must be a simple identifier that names the property.
 If using square brackets, the value must be an expression that evaluates to a string that contains the desired property name.

 To create or set a property, use a dot or square brackets but them on the left hand of an assignment expression.

-Identifiers must be typed literally into your JavaScript program; they are not a datatype, so they cannot be manipulated by the program.
-On the other hand, when you access a property of an object with the `[]` array notation the name of the property is expressed as a string.
-Strings are JavaScript datatypes, so they can be manipulated and created while a program is running.
-This demonstrates the flexibility of using array notation to access properties of an object with string expressions.
+Identifiers cannot be changed by the program since they are not a datatype; they must be entered explicitly into our  program.
+However, the name of the property is expressed as a string when we access an object's property using the `[]` array notation.
+And, given that strings are a data type in JavaScript, they can be manipulated on runtime.
+This exemplifies how flexible array notation is when it comes to using text expressions to access object properties.

 ## Property Access Errors